bimfyi/simple-coder/README.md

 echo "OPENAI_API_KEY=sk-..." > .env
 ```

 By default the app uses OpenAI's `gpt-5` model via the AI SDK.
-You can tweak the model/provider in `src/index.ts` / `src/providers.ts` if desired.
+See the [ai-sdk documentation on providers](https://ai-sdk.dev/docs/foundations/providers-and-models) if you would
+like to use a different provider and/or model.

 ## Usage as a Local CLI

-This package ships a CLI named `scoder`.
-Two ways to use it anywhere on your machine without publishing:
+This package is NOT published and will never be.
+The only way to use it within a codebase other than this one directly is to follow either of the following methods (geared towards
+pnpm), which will allow you to use the `scoder` CLI from any directory.

 1) Global link (best for development)